mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 ## Working with Pointers

-SDK pointers are utilized to denote optional values in the Go programming language:
+The Atlas Go SDK utilizes SDK pointers to denote optional values in the Go programming language:

 ```golang
 type Data struct {